Space Jam: Release

-Warner Bros. released Space Jam through its Family Entertainment division on November 15, 1996.
+Warner Bros. released Space Jam through its Family Entertainment division in Canada and the United States on November 15, 1996.
+It premiered at Grauman's Chinese Theatre on November 10, 1996.
+During the premiere, the voice actors were not invited and moved into a small theater to watch the film.
+It was released in Europe in February–April 1997.

+Space Jam made its premium television premiere on HBO on September 13, 1997, its cable television premiere on TNT on March 14, 1999, and its network television premiere on ABC's The Wonderful World of Disney on November 14, 1999.

+Space Jam was re-released by Fathom Entertainment for a limited two-day run in honor of its 20th anniversary in November 2016.
+The film was re-released for one night only on May 20, 2026, exclusively in Dolby Cinema at AMC Theatres to coincide with the film's 30th anniversary.

 Home media

-Warner Home Video released the film on VHS, DVD, and LaserDisc on March 11, 1997.
-The VHS tape was reprinted and re-released through Warner Home Video's catalog promotions: The Warner Bros.
+Warner Home Video released Space Jam on VHS, DVD, and LaserDisc on March 11, 1997.
+The VHS edition was reprinted and re-released through Warner Home Video's catalog promotions—The Warner Bros.
 75th Anniversary Celebration (1998), Century Collection (1999), Century 2000 (2000) and Warner Spotlight (2001).
 The film was re-released on DVD on July 25, 2000.
-On October 28, 2003, the film was once again re-released as a 2-disc, special-edition DVD including newly made extras such as a commentary track, a featurette, production notes, and an hour of previously released Looney Tunes shorts and a TV special.
+On October 28, 2003, the film was once again re-released as a 2-disc special-edition DVD including newly made extras such as a commentary track, a featurette, production notes, and an hour of previously released Looney Tunes shorts and a television special.

-On November 6, 2007, Space Jam was featured as one of four films in Warner Home Video's 4-Film Favorites: Family Comedies collection DVD (the other three being Looney Tunes: Back in Action—which was released seven years after Space Jam—Osmosis Jones and Funky Monkey).
+On November 6, 2007, Space Jam was featured as one of four films in Warner Home Video's 4-Film Favorites: Family Comedies collection DVD (the other three being Looney Tunes: Back in Action (which was released seven years after Space Jam), Osmosis Jones, and Funky Monkey).
 On February 8, 2011, the first disc of the previous 2-disc edition was released by itself in a film-only edition DVD and on October 4, the film was released for the first time in widescreen HD on Blu-ray which, save for the Looney Tunes shorts, ported over all the extras from the 2003 2-disc edition DVD.

 A double DVD release, paired with Looney Tunes: Back in Action, was released on June 7, 2016.
 On November 15, 2016, Warner Bros. released another Space Jam Blu-ray to commemorate the film's 20th anniversary.

 On July 6, 2021, the film arrived on Ultra HD Blu-ray to celebrate the 25th anniversary and the release of Space Jam: A New Legacy.